tony-xlh/image-cropper-component/README.md

 "quad"?: Quad;
 "rect"?: Rect;
-"inactiveSelections": (Quad|Rect)[] // other selections which are not active draggingmode?: "x-only"|"y-only"; //limit the direction for dragging
+"inactiveSelections": (Quad|Rect)[] // other selections which are not active "draggingmode"?: "x-only"|"y-only"; //limit the direction for dragging
 ```

 Interfaces: